Vertical-Farming-IB3/Plan-T/Log/Readme.md

+# 17-12-2024 Presentation and feedback
+We presented our progress and collected the feedback in the ClickUp notes.

 # 19-11-2024 Planning
 While waiting for our PCBs to arrive, we are creating a schedule to start working on our vertical farm.
 We aim to divide the assignment into smaller subtasks and assign them to all team members.